 - The USE Swift option must be enabled before you start this new project

-- Check the box that says Use Swift in the screen that opens after filling other details
+- Check the box that says Use Swift on the screen that opens after filling in other details

 Steps For Designing Text Fields